 - Which details stand out to you in the descriptions of Gatsby’s parties?
 What impression of the parties does Fitzgerald create?

-- Literary luminaries laude Fitzgerald’s style.
+- Literary luminaries laud Fitzgerald’s style.
 Describe it.
 What are the key features in how he uses language?

 - What are your initial thoughts on Nick Carraway?
 Do you like him?
 Would you trust him?